bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 ## hostname

-`hostname` specifies that the field value must be a valid hostname as defined by [RFC 1034](https://tools.ietf.org/html/rfc1034#section-3.5).
-This constraint doesn't support internationalized domain names (IDNs).
+`hostname` specifies that the field value must be a valid hostname, for example "foo.example.com".A valid hostname follows the rules below:

+- The name consists of one or more labels, separated by a dot (".").
+- Each label can be 1 to 63 alphanumeric characters.
+- A label can contain hyphens ("-"), but must not start or end with a hyphen.
+- The right-most label must not be digits only.
+- The name can have a trailing dot—for example, "foo.example.com.".
+- The name can be 253 characters at most, excluding the optional trailing dot.

 If the field value isn't a valid hostname, an error message will be generated.

 ::: info string.hostname example